ANTI-PATTERN: overwrites the platform's real DATABASE_URL with a stale local one

 os.environ[key] = value

-missing = [k for k in REQUIRED_SECRETS if not os.environ.get(k)]
+missing = [k for k in keys if not os.environ.get(k)]

 if missing: